 - Does a shift toward learning-based incentives for schools and teachers lead to improved student learning?

 - What lessons can Tanzania’s experience offer to other countries seeking to make meaningful educational reforms?

 Tanzania is the first country on the agenda as RISE launches its international research programme to find ways of improving learning on a large scale throughout the developing world.

-In 2014, the Government of Tanzania announced Big Results Now in Education, a multifaceted, US$416 million (£289 million) reform programme that has received financial support from the United Kingdom, Sweden and the World Bank.
-The reform package was created to address an educational crisis in Tanzania, where basic reading and math skills have plummeted in recent years - even as the country has increased investment in schooling, and has made striking progress toward achieving universal primary education.
+In 2014, the Government of Tanzania initiated large-scale education policy reforms.
+The reforms were aimed at addressing the educational crisis in Tanzania, where basic reading and math skills remain low - even as the country has increased investment in schooling, and made striking progress toward achieving universal primary education.

-The RISE Country Research Team aims to understand what made such far-reaching reforms possible, and how they can be sustained; whether and how the reforms work to improve skills of students in Tanzania; and what insights can emerge to inform effective ways to improve students’ learning elsewhere.
+The RISE Country Research Team aims to understand what made such far-reaching reforms possible, how key components of the reforms can be sustained; whether and how the reforms work to improve skills of students in Tanzania; and what insights can emerge to inform effective ways to improve students’ learning elsewhere.

 “Tanzania is a valuable country to study because tracing the positives and negatives of such a big push approach to education reforms will be important for understanding the possibilities for improving learning throughout the developing world,” said Lant Pritchett, RISE Research Director.
 “Tackling the problem of deteriorating performance and learning allows a promising opportunity to explore efforts that can turn around and accelerate the growth in learning.”